puntbyte/preferences_workspace/packages/preferences_generator/README.md

 [![style: lint][lint_badge]][lint_link]
 [![License: MIT][license_badge]][license_link]

-A powerful, type-safe code generation solution for creating preference and settings classes in Dart & Flutter.
+A powerful, type-safe code generation suite for managing user settings and application state in Dart and Flutter.

-This package provides a clean, annotation-based API to eliminate boilerplate code for managing user settings, allowing you to interact with `shared_preferences`, `flutter_secure_storage`, Hive, or any other key-value store in a fully type-safe and conventional way.
+This package provides a clean, annotation-based API to eliminate boilerplate for managing user settings, allowing you to interact with `shared_preferences`, Hive, or any key-value store in a fully type-safe and conventional way.

-## Features
+## ✨ Key Features

 - ✅ **Type-Safe:** No more magic strings.
 Get compile-time safety for all your preference keys, types, and method calls.
 - 🧱 **Storage Agnostic:** The adapter interface is incredibly simple and only deals with primitive types.
 The generator handles the rest.
-- ⚙️ **Automatic Serialization:** No more manual `jsonEncode` or type conversions in your adapter.
+- ⚙️ **Automatic Serialization:** Forget manual data conversions.
 The generator automatically handles `DateTime`, `Duration`, `Enum`, `Record`, and even your custom classes.
-- 🚀 **Highly Configurable:** Use presets like `.dictionary()`, `.syncOnly()`, or `.reactive()` to match your storage backend's API, or fine-tune every method name.
+- 🚀 **Powerful Configuration:** Start with presets like `.dictionary()` or `.reactive()`, then fine-tune every method name, key casing, and behavior.
-- 🌊 **Reactive Ready:** Automatically generate `Stream`s for any preference to easily build reactive UIs.
+- 🌊 **Reactive Ready:** Automatically generate `Stream`s for any preference and integrate seamlessly with `ChangeNotifier` to build reactive UIs.
-- 🔧 **Global Configuration:** Use `build.yaml` to define project-wide conventions, like `snake_case` keys, for all your modules.
+- 🔧 **Project-Wide Conventions:** Define global settings, like `snake_case` keys, in your project's `build.yaml`.
 - 🎯 **Rich Type Support:** Out-of-the-box support for `int`, `String`, `double`, `bool`, `List`, `Set`, `Map`, `Enum`, `DateTime`, `Duration`, and `Record`.

-## Getting Started
+## 🚀 Getting Started

 ### 1. Installation